Native American people

 What other Native Americans did the Tahltan tribe interact with?

-The Tahltans traded often with neighboring Athabaskan tribes, especially the Kaska
+The Tahltans traded often with neighboring Athabaskan tribes, especially the

-Sometimes they fought with other tribes such as the Tlingit,
+Sometimes they fought with the Tlingit tribe,

 although at other times they were peaceful trading partners.